ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

 These limits are the technical backbone of **idempotency keys, retries, and timeout design** in later modules.

+One practical wrinkle the textbook model does not show you: small writes can be delayed by TCP itself.
+Nagle’s algorithm coalesces tiny packets to improve efficiency, while `TCP_NODELAY` turns that behavior off when interactive latency matters.

 ***

 ### 🎙️ UDP: when late data is worthless